astronomer/cli-cloud-ide-workshop/include/workshop-instructions/part_1_airflow_basics.md

 ### Step 4: Add a variable

 It looks like a new baby manatee has arrived!
-In your next task you'll name the new manatee.
+In your next task you'll name the new manatee using an Airflow variable.
+Airflow variables are key-value pairs that can be used to store information in your Airflow environment.
+They are commonly used to store instance level information that rarely changes, including secrets like an API key or the path to a configuration file (or a name!).

 Go to the Environment tab, select Variables, and add a new Variable called `MANATEE_NAME`.
 Fill in the value with your chosen name for the baby manatee.